 What Is Bitcoin Dominance and Why It Matters

-intermediateA comprehensive guide to Bitcoin dominance — its definition, historical trends, what drives shifts, metric flaws, and why it remains the most watched indicator in crypto markets.
+IntermediateA short definition of Bitcoin dominance: the formula, what rising and falling dominance signal, and why it remains the most watched indicator in crypto markets.

 A deep technical exploration of Schnorr signatures in Bitcoin - from mathematical foundations and advantages over ECDSA to key aggregation, MuSig2, batch verification, and Taproot integration via BIP-340.